- Advising For Your Future

-Courses required for admission to medical schools are quite similar, although each medical school sets its own requirements.
 Health Professions Schools require applicants to have completed the premedical curriculum prior to application.
 The premedical curriculum at Saint Louis University meets the entrance requirements for most health professions schools in the United States.
-The courses required for admission to medical, dental, optometry, podiatry and veterinary schools, with few exceptions, include the following:
+Each medical school may have their own course requirements in addition to the courses listed below.
+The common courses required for admission to medical, dental, optometry, podiatry and veterinary schools, with few exceptions, include the following:

 - Principles of Biology I and II (lectures and laboratory)